Reduce Dementia Risk by Treating Hearing Loss

 Hearing loss is also linked to increased stress, depression, bad moods, and increased hospitalization and fall risks.

-That means untreated hearing loss is a much bigger problem than having the TV on too loud or shouting during normal conversation.
+That means untreated hearing loss is a bigger problem than having the TV on too loud or shouting during everyday conversations.

-There are 3 main theories for why hearing loss might increase the risk of cognitive decline and dementia.
+There are three main theories for why hearing loss might increase the risk of cognitive decline and dementia.

-If the brain is constantly coping with and trying to make sense of sounds that are difficult to hear, it’s busy processing those sounds and can’t spend as much energy on tasks like memory and thinking.
+If the brain is constantly coping with and trying to make sense of difficult-to-hear sounds, it’s busy processing those sounds and cannot spend as much energy on tasks like memory and thinking.

 Hearing impairment could contribute to faster rates of wasting away in parts of the brain that process sound.

-People who have a hard time hearing often withdraw from social activities because it’s so hard to communicate with other people.
+People who have trouble hearing often withdraw from social activities because it's difficult to communicate with others.

 Many studies have found that decreased social engagement and loneliness are risk factors for cognitive decline.